Vedansh3005/sign-language-to-text-tensorflow/README.md

 ---

-We’re excited to share this project and look forward to seeing how it can be improved and utilized for inclusive communication!
+I am excited to share this project and look forward to seeing how it can be improved and utilized for inclusive communication!